nishants/e2e-ruby-lessons/README.md

 # Cucumber

-Cucumber executes your `.feature` files, and those files contain executable specifications written in a language called Gherkin.
+Cucumber executes the Gherkin files.

 It maps each line from the gherkin file to a step written in ruby.
 This allows us to automate the specification written in gherking language using ruby (or any other language).

-Example of above gherking file implementation with cucumber :
+Example of above Gherkin step implementation with cucumber :

 ```ruby
 Given(/^I open zinc homepage$/) do